zephyrproject-rtos/zephyr/boards/arm/nucleo_wb55rg/doc/nucleo_wb55rg.rst

 For compatibility information with the various versions of these binaries, please check `modules/hal/stm32/lib/stm32wb/hci/README <https://github.com/zephyrproject-rtos/hal_stm32/blob/main/lib/stm32wb/hci/README>`__ in the hal_stm32 repo.
+Note that since STM32WB Cube package V1.13.2, "full stack" binaries are not compatible anymore for a use in Zephyr and only "HCI Only" versions should be used on the M0 side.

 Connections and IOs
 ===================